They differ in

 - Lead management between marketing and sales

-- Customer visit and quotation tracking in sales
+- Customer visit and quotation tracking with CRM in sales

 - Compliance with Robinson Lists

-- Support hotline and complaints in the service
+- Support hotline and complaints with CRM for Service & IT

 The resulting documentation serves as an internal guide for customer management in the first step.
 After all, it is only when all employees know who has to do what and when that processes are targeted.

-If the flow of information is continuous and digitized, processes can be simplified and accelerated.
+If the flow of information is continuous and digitized, CRM processes can be simplified and accelerated.

 The required quality can only be met if the employees have to focus on relationships and results in customer contact instead of on technical and administrative details.
 For this, they need relief from the routine activities.